AlibabaCloudDocs/cms/intl.en-US/Appendix 1: Metrics/Cloud essentials/Storage/Object Storage Service.md

 This topic describes the metrics for Object Storage Service \(OSS\).

+When you call an API operation provided by Cloud Monitor, you may need to set the **Namespace** and **Period** parameters.
+Set the parameters for ApsaraDB for the current service in the following way:

 -   Set the **Namespace** parameter to **acs\_oss**.
 -   Set the **Period** parameter to an integral multiple of 60s.
 The default value is 60s.

+The following table describes the valid values of the **MetricName** and **Dimensions** parameters for the current service.

 |Metric|Unit|MetricName|Dimensions|Statistics|
 |------|----|----------|----------|----------|